-Introduced into the UK in 2004, there have been many changes since the act came into force.
+Introduced into the UK in 2004, there have been many changes since the Civil Partnership Act 2004 came into force.
 Nine years later, legislation to allow same-sex marriages was passed.
 There is often confusion about the differences between marriage and civil partnership but from a legal perspective, the two unions are very similar.

 Essentially, the fundamental difference is that only same-sex couples can enter into a civil partnership but this could potentially change in the future depending on the outcome of court proceedings and the Private Members Bill.

 What is a civil partnership?

 A civil partnership is a legal relationship which can only be registered by two people of the same sex.
 It gives legal recognition and added rights as well as responsibilities.
 Basically, civil partners have the same legal rights as married couples in many areas of the law including parental responsibility, child maintenance, inheritance tax, social security, tenancy rights, full life insurance recognition and next of kin rights.

 From 2014, couples who registered a civil partnership in England and Wales have been able to change this to a marriage through a simple administrative process called a ‘standard’ conversion or a two-stage process whereby the conversion may be followed by a ceremony.
 There is a £4 fee for a marriage certificate and couples need to be able to present the original partnership certificate and provide the necessary ID.